eyzx7x/docs-supergluu-prod/3.1.3/sources/developer-guide/index.md

 !!!
 Warning
     The following testing steps mimic a MITM attack, so needless to say, these instructions are **for developement purposes only!**

-1. In VM settings change Network Adapter connection type from NAT to Bridget // CE and Mobile phone connected to WiFi should be in same local network
+1. In your VM settings change Network Adapter connection type from NAT to Bridget; Your Gluu Server and smart phone should be connected to WiFi on same local network

-1. Log into VM and run in terminal `ifconfig` to get IP address of your Gluu Server.
+1. Log into your VM and run in terminal `ifconfig` to get the IP address of your Gluu Server

 1. Install Gluu Server as usual

 1. Enable Super Gluu

-1. Update hosts file on machine where you run browser to log in.
+1. Update the host file on the machine where you are running the browser to log in.
 Example: `192.168.1.232`	`c67.example.info`

 1. Run `ipconfig` / `ifconfig` on machine where you are planning to run your DNS server.